 Will there be door sales?

 To help manage COVID restrictions, we strongly recommend you book tickets well in advance to avoid disappointment, however there may be a limited number of Day Passes available for purchase at the Festival Venue if the event has not fully sold out.
 Please check the website to see which events have sold out.
 We also suggest you arrive well in advance of event start times so that tickets can be checked, wrist bands issued and so that you can choose your seats.

 How are tickets delivered?

-You will be sent via email after you purchase your tickets from Eventbrite.
+You will be sent via email after you purchase your tickets from our ticketing partner.
 Further instructions for the day will be communicated at this time.
 Please always remember to check your Spam or Junk folders in case our communications end up there.

 What are the service fees?